 Arizona Hunting Units and Land Access

 Arizona is broken up into Game Management Units (GMUs).
-This is how the state identifies and sections off certain areas for hunting, and ultimately manages game populations within them.
-It also helps disperse hunters across more of the state, which lends to a better experience overall.
-Familiarizing yourself with these GMUs is critical for both hunting purposes as well as when it comes time to apply for draws.
+This is how the state identifies and sections off areas for hunting, and ultimately manages game populations within them.
+Arizona’s GMUs also help disperse hunters across more of the state, creating better experiences overall.
+Familiarizing yourself with these GMUs is critical for hunting purposes and applying for draws.

-With over 70 different GMUs in Arizona, it can be hard sifting through them all to find where exactly you want to hunt.
-There are a few layers within the onX Hunt App that make the process much easier.
-One is using the AZ GMUs Layer.
-This will line out the boundaries and location of every hunting unit in Arizona.
-Two is the AZ Game Distribution Layer.
-You have the ability to select a certain species, which will then provide an overlay of its distribution throughout the state.
-While doing so you can mark waypoints on potential areas to camp, road access, trails, and trailheads using your Roads, Trails, and Rec Layers.
-Last but not least, having the AZ Private Lands Layer on will illuminate where it’s legal and not legal for you to hunt.
+With over 70 different GMUs in Arizona, it can be hard to sift through them all to find where exactly you want to hunt.
+Use the onX Hunt App’s AZ GMUs Layer (pictured above) to visualize the boundaries of every hunting unit in Arizona.
+And, with the AZ Game Distribution Layer, you can select a certain species to see its distribution throughout the state.
+Then you can start e-scouting: mark Waypoints on potential areas to camp, identify road access, trails, and trailheads using your Roads, Trails, and Rec Layers, and assess where it’s legal and illegal to hunt using the AZ Private Lands Layer.

 Arizona Hunting Regulations and Licensing

 To hunt in Arizona, you need an Arizona Hunting License.
-There are three that pertain to big game hunting in Arizona.
-They are a General Hunting Licence ($37 resident, not available for non-resident), Combination Hunt and Fish ($57 resident, $160 Non-resident), and Youth Combination Hunt and Fish ($5 resident and non-resident, ages 10-17).
-These are valid 365 days from the date of purchase and are required for not only hunting, but also to submit applications into the draw.
+Three licenses pertain to big game hunting in Arizona: a General Hunting Licence ($37 resident, not available for non-resident), a Combination Hunt and Fish ($57 resident, $160 Non-resident), and a Youth Combination Hunt and Fish ($5 resident and non-resident, ages 10-17).
+Licenses are valid 365 days from the date of purchase and are required not only for hunting, but also to submit applications for the draw.

-After you acquire your hunting license you’ll need a tag.
+After you acquire your hunting license, you need a tag.
 Arizona has hunt permit tags and non-permit tags.
-The hunt permit tags are awarded through the draw and the non-permit tags are over-the-counter.
+The hunt permit tags are awarded through the draw, and the non-permit tags are OTC.
 Prices for each of these vary between residents, youth residents, non-residents, and non-resident youth.

 We can’t talk about hunting tags in Arizona without mentioning the famed over-the-counter archery deer permits.
 These used to be truly over-the-counter for everyone, including non-residents.
-There have been some recent changes on the non-resident side of things.
-Non-resident over-the-counter archery tags are now sold on a first-come, first-served basis, and they are limited.
-They go on sale on November 4, 2024, at 8 a.m.
-Arizona time.
+Now, non-resident over-the-counter archery tags are sold online on a first-come, first-served basis, and they are limited.
 Another change is that mule deer and Coues deer have harvest limits in each unit.
 It is the hunter’s responsibility to pay attention to what units are open for what species of deer.
-Once a limit is reached, that unit will shut down to hunting that species of deer the following Wednesday at sundown.
+Once a limit is reached, that unit will shut down to hunt that species of deer the following Wednesday at sundown.

-If you’re deer hunting, it’s also important to know what is legal and constitutes an antlered buck in Arizona.
+If you’re deer hunting in Arizona, you also need to know what constitutes a legal antlered buck.
 This is how deer hunts are labeled: “Antlered Whitetail,” “Antlered Mule Deer,” or “Any Antlered.”
 From the Arizona Game & Fish website: “Antlered means having an antler fully erupted through the skin and capable of being shed.”

 Arizona is wildly diverse in terms of terrain and habitat.
 A hunter could be doing anything from dodging cacti in the desert flats to slithering their way through high-elevation pine forests.
 This translates to a wide range of effective hunting strategies.